Palo Alto Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not in the Visa Waiver Program must obtain a visa before traveling
+Citizens of countries not in the VWP must obtain a B-1/B-2 visitor visa in advance.

 Arrival Process